gulp-plugin/alias/README.md

 import A from './file'; // Normal relative import

-// Aliased import, resolves to some relative path to /src/components import B from '@/components';
+// Aliased import, resolves to some relative path to rootDir import B from '@/components';
 ```